MicrosoftDocs/bot-docs/articles/bot-framework-dotnet-channeldata.md

 [!code-javascript[Email channelData](../includes/code/dotnet-channelData.json#emailChannelData)]

-## Creating a full-fidelity Slack message
+## Create a full-fidelity Slack message

 To create a full-fidelity Slack message, set the **Activity** object's **ChannelData** property to a JSON object that specifies